Aniket-23/color-flipper/README.md

 ## Subheading

-This webpage is a beta test version that only generates 3 colors specified in the app.js file
+Modified the webpage

+Now the hex link contains a link to an actual color flipper.
+It can generate any random color that is in the range of the hex code.